aosp-riscv/toolchain_llvm_android/README.md

 If building on Linux, pass `--no-build windows` to `build.py` to skip building Clang for Windows.

+Pass the `--lto` option to `build.py` to build the toolchain with LTO.
+LTO is off by default.
+This option only affects the second stage Clang toolchain and not the on-device targets (compiler-rt, lldb-server etc).

 If you have an additional llvm tree built and present in your `$PATH`, then `build.py` might fail during the Windows build of libcxxabi with the error `'libstdc++ version must be at least 4.8.'`.
 The solution is to remove that